 With these alternate life insurance plans, the application contains only a few short health-related questions – and as the name implies, no medical exam.

-While the premium on these policies are usually more than for a comparable, medically-underwritten policy, they can provide you with coverage in a “last resort” situation.
+While the premium on these policies is usually more than for a comparable, medically-underwritten policy, they can provide you with coverage in a “last resort” situation.

 What to Expect After You’ve Applied for Coverage

 In most cases, life insurance policies that are traditionally underwritten will require you to take a medical exam in addition to your completing your paper application.

 This will consist of a licensed health care professional, meeting with you to discuss your and your family’s medical history, inquiring about any prescription medication that you take, as well as to perform certain other medical tests.

 - Listening to your heartbeat and pulse